-Refer to ParkSense® System Usage Precautions for limitations of this system and recommendations.
+Refer to "ParkSense System Usage Precautions" for limitations of this system and recommendations.

-ParkSense® will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.
+ParkSense will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.

-ParkSense® can be active only when the shift lever is in REVERSE or DRIVE.
-If ParkSense® is enabled at one of these shift lever positions, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
-When in REVERSE and above the system's operating speed, a warning will appear in the EVIC/DID indicating the vehicle speed is too fast.
+ParkSense can be active only when the gear selector is in REVERSE or DRIVE.
+If ParkSense is enabled at one of these gear selector positions, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
+When in REVERSE and above the system's operating speed, a warning will appear in the instrument cluster display indicating the vehicle speed is too fast.
 The system will become active again if the vehicle speed is decreased to speeds less than approximately 6 mph (9 km/h).

-ParkSense® Sensors
+ParkSense Sensors

-The four ParkSense® sensors, located in the rear fascia/bumper, monitor the area behind the vehicle that is within the sensors' field of view.
-The sensors can detect obstacles from approximately 12 in (30 cm) up to 79 in (200 cm) from the rear fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.
+The four ParkSense sensors, located in the rear fascia/bumper, monitor the area behind the vehicle that is within the sensors' field of view.
+The sensors can detect obstacles from approximately 12 inches (30 cm) up to 79 inches (200 cm) from the rear fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.

-NOTE: If your vehicle is equipped with the ParkSense® Active Park Assist system, six sensors will be located in the rear fascia/bumper.
-Refer to the "ParkSense® Active Park Assist System" section for further information.
+NOTE: If your vehicle is equipped with the ParkSense Active Park Assist system, six sensors will be located in the rear fascia/bumper.
+Refer to the "ParkSense Active Park Assist System" section for further information.

-The six ParkSense® sensors, located in the front fascia/ bumper, monitor the area in front of the vehicle that is within the sensors' field of view.
-The sensors can detect obstacles from approximately 12 in (30 cm) up to 47 in (120 cm) from the front fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.
+The six ParkSense sensors, located in the front fascia/bumper, monitor the area in front of the vehicle that is within the sensors' field of view.
+The sensors can detect obstacles from approximately 12 inches (30 cm) up to 47 inches (120 cm) from the front fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.

-ParkSense® Warning Display
+ParkSense Warning Display

-The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Customer -Programmable Features section of the Uconnect® System.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+The ParkSense Warning screen will only be displayed if "Sound and Display" is selected from the Customer - Programmable Features section of the Uconnect System.
+Refer to "Uconnect Settings" in "Multimedia" for further information.

-The ParkSense® Warning screen is located within the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
+The ParkSense Warning screen is located within the instrument cluster display.
 It provides visual warnings to indicate the distance between the rear fascia/bumper and/or front fascia/bumper and the detected obstacle.
-3 Refer to "Electronic Vehicle Information Center (EVIC) or 7" Driver Information Display (DID)" for further information.
+Refer to "Instrument Cluster Display" in "Getting To Know Your Instrument Panel" for further information.

-ParkSense® Display
+ParkSense Display